 It's no secret: Australians and New Zealanders love lamb.
-They eat it by the rack, in stew, and Biryani.
+They eat it by the rack, in stew, and biryani (an Indian meat and rice dish).
 But perhaps one of their favorite ways to prepare this tender meat is to roast it.
-And the recipe is so easy, you'll likely want to put this into your regular meal rotation.
-Once you taste this seasoned lamb, I'm sure you'll be craving its flavor again and again.

 The two most common lamb roast cuts are the leg and the shoulder.
-I used a shoulder here.
-This cut has more fat than the leg, and therefore requires slower cooking.
+A shoulder is used here and this cut has more fat than the leg, and therefore requires slower cooking.

 If you have chosen to use a leg instead of shoulder, simply cook it for 20, 25 or 30 minutes per pound depending on whether you want rare, medium or well-done meat.

-- Cut the potatoes and sweet potatoes into inch-thick slices.
+- Cut the potatoes and sweet potatoes into 1-inch-thick slices.
 Cut the onions in half and then place vegetables into a baking tray.

-- Drizzle the vegetables with olive oil and sprinkle on some salt.
-Place tray in the oven on the bottom rack and roast.
+- Drizzle the vegetables with olive oil and sprinkle with some salt.
+Place the tray in the oven on the bottom rack and roast.

-- Cover the lamb in olive oil and then sprinkle with sea salt.
+- Rub the lamb with olive oil and then sprinkle with sea salt.

 - Use the point of a sharp knife to make small incisions all over the lamb.